menu

 Setting & Lifestyle

-Because of many things, Union is a great place for families with children to consider.
-First of all, many other families with children live here, making Union a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
-The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
-With regard to real estate, Union has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
+Union is a good choice for families with children because of several factors.
+Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
+The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
+Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Union’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

 It is a fairly quiet town because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Union has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Union has few renters and college students.
 But the biggest reason it is quieter in Union than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Union may be for you.